maxpsq/ora-tools/spreadeasy/README.md

 - CREATE SEQUENCE
 - CREATE PROCEDURE
 - CREATE ANY DIRECTORY

+Before you install or upgrade to a newer version, notice Spreadeasy depends on the package `as_zip` (it's in this same repository).
+You're required to install `as_zip` in order to compile Spreadeasy on your Oracle dadatabe.

 Privided your user has been granted the aformentioned privileges, you can now connect to the Oracle database and follow the instructions whether you're installing SpreadEasy for the first time or you're migrating to a later version.